-Take in account what is required for the truck to haul.
+Take into account what is required for the truck to haul.
 Compare how each engine rating stacks up in efficiency and performance.
-Having a lower HP or Torque rating for heavier loads will lower fuel efficiency as compared to heaving the right engine ratings.
+Having a lower HP or Torque rating for heavier loads will lower fuel efficiency as compared to having the right engine ratings.
 Ask what application will the truck be used for.
-Flatbed, van, reefer, heavy haul, specialized, or LTL all have various hauling wight.
+Flatbed, van, reefer, heavy haul, specialized, or LTL all have various hauling weight.

-Having the right engine rating haul will set you up for saving money in the long run and run into less issues.
+Having the right engine rating haul will set you up for saving money in the long run and run into fewer issues.

 I hope this helps with some questions that seem to come up!